muchimi/JoystickGremlinEx/README.md

 # Change log

 ### (m76T130)
 - New: (experimental) support for AI generated TTS using a local LLM if installed.
 If installed, supported via the map to sound.
 See documentation on how to setup the local AI LLM.
+Note: this model is not supported as a packaged (.exe) setup due to file size and additional setup and licensing requirements.
 - Fix: Filter missing right click parameters.
 - Fix: Removed invalid sync modes for vjoy remap.